What is upper gastrointestinal (GI) endoscopy?

 - Driving is not permitted for 12 to 24 hours after upper GI endoscopy to allow the sedative time to wear off.
 Before the appointment, patients should make plans for a ride home.

-- Before upper GI endoscopy, the patient will receive a local anesthetic to numb the throat.
+- Before upper GI endoscopy, the patient may receive a local anesthetic to numb the throat.

 - An intravenous (IV) needle is placed in a vein in the arm if a sedative will be given.